 Below, you’ll find descriptions of some of the most commonly used syslog fields when searching or troubleshooting issues.

-The timestamp field indicates the time and date the message was generated on the system sending the message.
+The timestamp field (“2019-06-05T22:14:15.003Z” in the above example) indicates the time and date the message was generated on the system sending the message.
 The example timestamp breaks down like this:

-The hostname field (“server1” in the example above) indicates the name of the host or system that originally sent the message.
+The hostname field (“server1” in the example) indicates the name of the host or system that originally sent the message.

-Many Linux distributions ship with systemd, which is a process and service manager.
-Systemd implements its own logging service called journald that can replace or complement syslog.
+Many Linux distributions ship with systemd—a process and service manager.
+Systemd implements its own logging service called journald, which can replace or complement Syslog.
 Journald logs in a significantly different manner than systemd, which is why it has its own section in the Ultimate Guide to Logging.
 You can learn more about logging via systemd in the Systemd Logging section.

 How to View and Configure Linux Logs on Ubuntu and CentOS (DigitalOcean)